BlackIkeEagle/blog.herecura.eu/content/blog/2019-10-22-postponing-and-doing-too-much-updates/index.md

 have diner, do  something with the kids, get them to bed, ...

 So yeah 20.00h when I started looking at it.
-Somewhere due lack of updates or a confiugration bug, the script that was meant to update my letsencrypt certificates failed.
+Somewhere due lack of updates or a configuration bug, the script that was meant to update my letsencrypt certificates failed.
 And I blatantly ignored multiple notifications the certificates were about to expire.
 So all entirely my fault.